ebroch/dspam/README.md

 I suppose I should add a call to install yum priorities in this script.

 After this procedure is complete a DSPAM tag should be present in every email header for the chosen domains.
 The DSPAM tags in the email header take the following form:

-1) 'X-DSPAM-Result: Whitelisted' ;
+X-DSPAM-Result: Whitelisted

-2) 'X-DSPAM-Processed: Wed Jan 29 15:54:00 2014' ;
+X-DSPAM-Processed: Wed Jan 29 15:54:00 2014

-3) 'X-DSPAM-Confidence: 0.9979' ;
+X-DSPAM-Confidence: 0.9979

-4) 'X-DSPAM-Improbability: 1 in 47847 chance of being spam' ;
+X-DSPAM-Improbability: 1 in 47847 chance of being spam

-5) 'X-DSPAM-Probability: 0.0000' ;

-6) 'X-DSPAM-Signature: 1,52e9868836001165617631'
+X-DSPAM-Probability: 0.0000

+X-DSPAM-Signature: 1,52e9868836001165617631

 For training I create a '.spam' and '.notspam' directory for every IMAP user and train DSPAM on the email in these folders.
 I've never had to train any ham.
 DSPAM works well for me without doing so.
 The '.spam' folder is where users are to put spam marked as innocent.
 The '.notspam' folder is where users are to put ham marked as spam.

-I train on email by bash scripts in the following ways:
+I train on email by using bash scripts in the following ways:

 1) For spam marked by DSPAM as spam, I simply delete it and don't train twice.
    The DSPAM result will be 'X-DSPAM-Result: Spam'